-In one of his last recorded songs before his death from coronavirus-related complications Tuesday night, even Birmingham’s iconic iron statue atop Red Mountain served as a muse for the acclaimed songwriter, who was often compared to the likes of Mark Twain or Marcel Proust for both the humor and emotion of his songs.
+In one of his last recorded songs before his death on April 7, 2020 from coronavirus-related complications, even Birmingham’s iconic iron statue atop Red Mountain served as a muse for the acclaimed songwriter, who was often compared to the likes of Mark Twain or Marcel Proust for both the humor and emotion of his songs.

 In Prine’s “The Lonesome Friends of Science” from his final album, “The Tree of Forgiveness,” Vulcan, the god of fire in Roman mythology, was a part of a celestial love triangle as a lover spurned.